 Hard water has high mineral content.
 It is formed when water percolates through the deposits of chalk and limestone which are made up of magnesium and calcium carbonates.
 It does not lather with soap, so it is not suitable for laundry purposes.

-The hardness of water is harmful to the boilers as the deposition of salts occurs which reduces the efficiency of the boiler.
+The hardness of water is harmful to the boilers as the deposition of salts occurs, which reduces the efficiency of the boiler.
 Hard water is safe to drink but using over a long interval of time can lead to many problems like:

-- Strains in skins
+- Strains in skin

 - Water appliances work harder resulting in higher water bills

 - Spots appear on clothes and linens